hallatech/gradle-kotlin-base/README.md

 - JUnit4 and JUnit5 for Java
 - Spek for Kotlin

+The build logic of the plugin does nothing but print a message.
+Later will add and test configurations DSL and tasks.

 # Build

 `build.gradle` is a default Groovy DSL based build file rather than a Kotlin DSL at this point.